phels23/Q-FLAIR/README.md

 - 'SVM_main_parallel.py' is the basic algorithm for the training of a QSVM
 - 'SVM_predict.py' is the code that is used to predict average accuracies on test datasets

+The programs in Datasets are:

+- 'DataGeneration_MNIST.py' is the MNIST dataset generator with the desired dimension
+- 'DataGeneration.py' is the general dataset generator for other datasets
+- 'mnist_pixel_processing.py' is the code to process and downscale the MNIST dataset

 The functions 'read_data' contain the options for the input files.